3rd Armoured Division (Australia): History

 After divisional headquarters moved to Rutherford, the 12th and 15th Motor Regiments joined the division around Coffs Harbour and Grafton, while the 2nd Motor Brigade moved to Dungog, tasked with the defence of Newcastle.
 The following month, the division's support troops also moved to a concentration area west of Newcastle.
 The 2nd Infantry Division took over responsibility for the Newcastle area in May, after which the headquarters of the 4th Motor Brigade was converted into the 3rd Army Tank Brigade, while the 2nd Motor Brigade moved to Taree deploying units to Kempsey and Coffs Harbour.
 Several other motor regiments – the 15th and 16th – were transferred to other formations at this time, while others – the 14th and 24th – were disbanded.

 Another move occurred in July for the divisional headquarters when it was re-established at Wauchope.
 While there, a large-scale reorganisation of the Australian armoured units took place.
 This saw the creation of three armoured regiments.
 The 2nd Motor Brigade was transferred at this time to the 2nd Armoured Division, but gained the 2nd Armoured Brigade.
 In October, the divisional headquarters moved to Coffs Harbour.
 The division was redesignated as the 3rd Armoured Division on 15 November 1942, as the designation of the 1st Armoured Division had already been assigned to a Second Australian Imperial Force unit.
 As an armoured division the 3rd Armoured was equipped with M3 Grant medium tanks and M3 Stuart light tanks.
 These were assigned to the 2nd Armoured Brigade's three 2nd AIF armoured regiments: the 2/4th, 2/8th and 2/9th.

 The division began moving to Murgon in Queensland in December 1942, after which they were assigned a mobile defensive role, which required further training.
-The division's 3rd Motor Brigade was gradually disbanded between March to August 1943 and the 3rd Armoured Division began disbanding at Murgon, in Queensland, on 19 October 1943 as a result of manpower shortages in the Australian Army and the changing strategic situation.
+The division's 3rd Motor Brigade was gradually disbanded between March and August 1943 and the 3rd Armoured Division began disbanding at Murgon, in Queensland, on 19 October 1943 as a result of manpower shortages in the Australian Army and the changing strategic situation.
 This process was not completed until March 1944.
 Two armoured regiments that had previously been assigned to the 3rd Armoured Division – the 2/4th and 2/9th – went on to serve in combat with the 4th Armoured Brigade.